 For my broth, when available, I like to use the beef bone broth.
-If you don’t have broth on hand but do have either the Better Than Bullion or bullion cubes on hand, you can use those to make your 4 cups of broth as well.
+If you don’t have broth on hand but do have either the Better Than Bouillon or bouillon cubes on hand, you can use those to make your 4 cups of broth as well.

 Note that the Worcestershire sauce that you use will affect the flavor of the sauce, Heinz brand is sweeter than Lea & Perrins, for example.
 Typically, when making any beef stroganoff I know that I have to use less when using the tangier Lea & Perrins brand.

 What is Beef Stroganoff Served With (Over)?

 The silky, rich and creamy sauce can be served over pasta (as seen here, and buttered noodles are the best!) or white rice, mashed potatoes and even over shoestring potatoes (French fries) as frequently and traditionally done in Russia.